hs2041/Rasterization-using-opengl/README.md

 The following features have been implemented:

 1. User-generated mipmaps
+  a.
+Box filter (default)
+  a.
+Triangle filter "-t" argument for triangle filters
-2. Stencils (for reflection)
+3. Stencils (for reflection)
-3. Shadow mapping
+4. Shadow mapping
-4. Normal maps (Tiled floor)
+5. Normal maps (Tiled floor)
-5. Illumination models (press 't' to switch):
+6. Illumination models (press 't' to switch):
   a.
 Blinn phong
   b.
 Cook torrance
 6. Four direction lights located right above the table corners